How to Do a Content Audit (the Strategic Way)

 But today, well over a decade after content marketing hit the mainstream, many blogs are sitting on years of accumulated content.
 Locked up within those paragraphs and page headers are thousands of dollars of unclaimed revenue.
 Small changes, like updating old posts or tweaking your site structure, can generate new traffic, new leads, and new customers.

 A content audit is the tool that reveals those opportunities.
-It helps you to see beyond individual articles and understand exactly how well your content serves your business goals.
-It can help shape the direction of all future content—and it can unlock unclaimed revenue from your existing articles.
+It helps you see beyond individual articles and understand exactly how well your content serves your business goals.
+It can help shape the direction of all future content — and it can unlock unclaimed revenue from your existing articles.

 Ready to start your audit?
 We can help.